Class 634A

 very well on the work they were given, regularly hauling loads of 1200

 tonnes up the 1 in 85 gradients to Pelašin and Čavoka.
-By now standard
+By now

 features included boxpok wheels, poppet valves and Vanderbilt tender.